Cytotoxic T cell: Role in disease pathogenesis

 CD8+ T cells have been found to play a role in HIV infection.
 HIV over time has developed many strategies to evade the host cell immune system.
 For example, HIV has adopted very high mutation rates to allow them to escape recognition by CD8+ T cells.
 They are also able to down-regulate expression of surface MHC Class I proteins of cells that they infect, in order to further evade destruction by CD8+ T cells.
 If CD8+ T cells cannot find, recognize and bind to infected cells, the virus will not be destroyed and will continue to grow.

 Furthermore, CD8+ T cells may be involved in Type 1 diabetes.
 Studies in a diabetic mouse model showed that CD4+ cells are responsible for the massive infiltration of mononuclear leukocytes into pancreatic islets.
 However, CD8+ cells have been shown to play an effector role, responsible for the ultimate destruction of islet beta cells.
-However, in studies with NOD mice carrying a null mutation at the beta 2-microglobulin (beta 2-mu) locus and thus lacking major histocompatibility complex class I molecules and CD8+ T cells, it was found that they did not develop diabetes.
+However, in studies with NOD mice carrying a null mutation at the beta-2 microglobulin (B2M) locus and thus lacking major histocompatibility complex class I molecules and CD8+ T cells, it was found that they did not develop diabetes.

 CD8+ T cells may be necessary to resolve chemotherapy-induced peripheral neuropathy (CIPN).
 Mice without CD8+ T cells show prolonged CIPN compared to normal mice and injection of educated CD8+ T cells resolve or prevent CIPN.

 Cytotoxic T-lymphocytes have been implicated in the development of various diseases and disorders, for example in transplant rejection (cytotoxic T-lymphocytes attack the new organ after detecting it as foreign, due to HLA variation between donor and recipient); in excessive cytokine production in severe SARS-CoV-2 infection (due to an exaggerated lymphocyte response, a large amount of pro-inflammatory cytokines are generated, damaging the subject); inflammatory and degenerative diseases of the central nervous system, such as multiple sclerosis (T cells become sensitised to certain proteins, such as myelin, attacking healthy cells and recruiting more immune cells, aggravating the disease).